DrDab/BreakfastBookClub/Weekly Reports/w5_report.md

   Amanda Ha:
   - Add to frontend testing
-  - Impliment like posts API route into frontend
+  - Implement like posts API route into frontend

-  Andrea Ha:
+  Jocelyn Thomson:
-  - Add to frontend testing
+  - Add testing to backend / test to make sure databasing works
-  - Implement get user profile data API route into frontend
+  - Help with implementing like posts functionality to backend